-- 1.1.15.
-IORPs are asked to perform the valuation of the various components of the common balance sheet separately: technical provisions, sponsor support, pension protection schemes, recoverables from (re)insurance and other assets and liabilities. - 1.1.16.
-These technical specifications put forward the general method to value the best estimate of technical provisions by calculating the probability weighted average of the discounted value of future cash flows.
-They contain general guidance with respect to the principles and the assumptions used in such stochastic valuation, such as with regard to behaviour of boards of IORPs, members and sponsors. - 1.1.17.
-The technical specifications discuss the way future cash flows should be determined for the calculation of the best estimate of technical provisions.
-They include rules on the benefits and contributions to be included in cash flows. - 1.1.18.
-The specifications for the valuation of the best estimate of technical provisions also contain definitions of conditional and discretionary benefits as well as benefit reduction mechanisms. - 1.1.19.
-The risk margin to be included in technical provisions should either be set to zero (if liabilities excluding benefit reductions exceed financial assets) or be determined using a simplification (if financial assets exceed liabilities excluding benefit reductions). - 1.1.20.
+- 1.18.
+The specifications for the valuation of the best estimate of technical provisions also contain definitions of conditional and discretionary benefits as well as benefit reduction mechanisms. - 1.19.
+The risk margin to be included in technical provisions should either be set to zero (if liabilities excluding benefit reductions exceed financial assets) or be determined using a simplification (if financial assets exceed liabilities excluding benefit reductions). - 1.20.
 The valuation of sponsor support follows a principle based approach.
-IORPs which do not satisfy the conditions to use the balancing item approach for (unlimited) sponsor support will have to value it explicitly. - 1.1.21.
+IORPs which do not satisfy the conditions to use the balancing item approach for (unlimited) sponsor support will have to value it explicitly. - 1.21.
 The principles for the valuation of sponsor support specify that IORPs should take into account the default probability of the sponsor and the maximum amount of support that the sponsor is able to afford.
 IORPs are provided with an elaborate set of possibilities to establish the default probability of the sponsor.
-Moreover, only broad principles for the calculation of the maximum amount of sponsor support are specified, supporting an IORP- and member states specific assessment. - 1.1.22.
+Moreover, only broad principles for the calculation of the maximum amount of sponsor support are specified, supporting an IORP- and Member States specific assessment. - 1.22.
 The technical specifications put forward three simplifications for the valuation of unlimited sponsor support.
 The simplifications may be used by IORPs which do not wish or are not able to perform their own principle-based valuation.